What are Donald Trump's policies on climate change and other environmental issues?

 Trump's original administrator for the Environmental Protection Agency (EPA) Scott Pruitt had previously fought against the agency's clean air regulations and sued it to overturn President Obama’s Clean Power Plan.
 One EPA scientist is reported to have called Pruitt's appointment an “unprecedented disaster” for the natural world and public health.
 A judge told the EPA to release the evidence behind Pruitt’s claims that climate change has nothing to do with human activity.
 Pruitt resigned in July 2018.

-While new administrator for the EPA, Andrew Wheeler, might be more tactful than his predecessor, one thing's for sure: he's not committed to protecting the environment.
+While current administrator for the EPA, Andrew Wheeler, might be more tactful than his predecessor, one thing's for sure: he's not committed to protecting the environment.
 Wheeler has previously worked as a coal lobbyist on behalf of polluters and climate deniers to make sure government policies don't harm their climate-wrecking businesses.
 And although he isn't an outspoken climate denier like Pruitt, he has refused to agree that climate change is caused by humans.

 Other top EPA officials have strong links to the fossil fuel industry, such as William Wehrum.